tanin47/backdoor/README.md

 * Edit a field, delete a row, sort, and filter
 * Rename and drop table
 * Run arbitrary SQLs
-* [Pro] Activity history
+* Activity history (through regular logs).
-* [Pro] Access control policy (e.g. what can be edited vs. cannot be edit)
+* [Not built yet] Access control policy (e.g. which column can be edited or can be seen by which user)

-Please contact us if you are interested in the pro features.

 Compared to the alternatives
 -----------------------------

-* Desktop apps like pgadmin and dbeaver require sharing the database credentials to everyone who wants to access the database.
+* Desktop apps like pgadmin and dbeaver require sharing the direct database credentials to everyone who wants to access the database.
+In the case of Heroku Postgres, creating an individual user isn't allowed.
 No activity history.
-No access control.
-* Deployed apps like phpmyadmin and cloudbeaver require separate deployments and are huge/clunky.
+* Deployed apps like phpmyadmin and cloudbeaver require separate deployments and are huge.

-Backdoor supports multiple users, activity history (pro feature), and access control (pro feature).
+Backdoor supports multiple users (masking your Postgres users), activity history, and (future) finer-grained access control.
 It is small (<2MB) and embeddable into your Java application.
 No separate deployment.
 No separate instance.

-Please contact us if you are interested in the pro features.

 How to use
 -----------